jbs4bmx/HoltzmanShield/README.md

         "traderLoyaltyLevel": 1
     },
     "PreFab": {
-        // Customize Holtzman Shield look (Default: Evasion).
+        // If more than one is set to 'true', then PreFab will revert to default (Evasion).
-        // If more than one is set to 'true', then PreFab will revert back to default.
+        "Evasion": true,
         "Alpha": false,
         "DeadSkul": false,
         "TrainHard": false,